denski92/vienna_rna_folding_game/README.md

 # RNA Folding Game

-A web-based interactive game where players mutate RNA sequences (A, U, C, G) to achieve a target secondary structure.
+A "web-based" interactive game where players mutate RNA sequences (A, U, C, G) to achieve a target secondary structure.
 The application uses the **ViennaRNA** package for real-time thermodynamic folding and Minimum Free Energy (MFE) calculations.

 ## Features